About Keith County

 Elections & Voter Records

-- Nebraska voters may request early voting or mail-in ballots by applying to the Keith County Election Commissioner; applications must be received by the second Friday before the election.
+- Nebraska voters may request early voting or mail-in ballots by applying to Keith County Election Commissioner; applications must be received by the second Friday before the election.

 The voter registration deadline in Nebraska is 6:00 PM on the third Friday preceding any election (typically 18 days before Election Day); online registration follows the same deadline.
 Same-day voter registration is available in Nebraska during the early voting period but not on Election Day itself.
 Keith County voters can find their polling place by contacting the County Clerk's office, checking their voter registration card, or using the polling place lookup tool on the Nebraska Secretary of State's website.

-Most Keith County polling locations are in Ogallala, with the courthouse serving as a common voting site, though locations may vary by precinct.
+Most Keith County polling locations are in Ogallala, with the courthouse acting as a common voting site, though locations may vary by precinct.
 Election records that are public in Nebraska include voter registration lists (with some personal information redacted), candidate filing documents, campaign finance reports for local candidates, and precinct-level election results.
 Keith County, like most rural Nebraska counties, typically experiences voter turnout between 60-75% in presidential general elections and 40-55% in midterm elections.

 In the November 2024 general election, Keith County reported turnout consistent with these historical patterns.
 The next major election is November 3, 2026, featuring U.S. House of Representatives races, potential U.S.